urashidmir/ledger-api/README.md

   is lost when the server restarts.
 No database, no file persistence.
 - **No authentication/authorisation.** Every endpoint is open.
 - **No logging/monitoring** beyond the default `console.log` on startup.
-- **Amounts are plain numbers**, must be finite and strictly greater than 0.
+- **Monetary values are JSON numbers, not strings.** `amount` in a transaction request, and every `balance`/`balanceAfter` in a response, are plain IEEE-754 double-precision JSON numbers — the same type across the whole API. `amount` must be finite and strictly greater than 0.
 There's no currency/locale/decimal-precision handling — the amount is whatever unit the caller has in mind (e.g. dollars, cents — pick one and be consistent).
+  Internally, running balances are tracked with arbitrary-precision decimals to avoid *accumulating* floating-point error across transactions (see "Balance arithmetic..." below) — but every value that crosses the wire is still a JSON number, so a single value is still bounded by double precision (~15-17 significant digits) at that boundary, same as any JSON API.

 ## Design decisions